Changing the Way Things Look

 Example:

-This theme causes all text to be typeset using the default serif font (except if you specify certain options).
-You might wish to consult Section 5.6.2 on whether you should use serif fonts.
+This theme causes all text to be typeset using the default serif font (except if you specify certain 5.6.2 on whether you should use serif fonts.

 • stillsansserifmath causes mathematical text still to be typeset using sans serif.
 This option only makes sense if you also use the stillsansseriftext option since sans serif math inside serif text looks silly.

 • stillsansserifsmall will cause “small” text to be still typeset using sans serif.
 This refers to the text in the headline, footline, and sidebars.
-Using this options is often advisable since small text is often easier to read in sans serif.
+Using this option is often advisable since small text is often easier to read in sans serif.

 • stillsansseriflarge will cause “large” text like the presentation title or the frame title to be still typeset using sans serif.
 Sans serif titles with serif text are a popular combination in typography.